perrochon/gb/ROADMAP.md

 * Bug: Clicks register to targets when too far away for high zoom level.
 * Feature: Destination star system.
 Needs new location type (gating fog of war)
 * Better looking spinner - may need to copy more XML
-* Destination of star system for ships far away, instead of first planet.
-* re-creating missions on compile and copying them into res directory.
+* Re-creating missions on each build and copy them into res directory.
 * Population on planets (per race, and do correctly).
 Fix "Make Factory"
 * Player mode (not just god mode).
     * Passing race around on commands, to make sure actions are access controlled :-)